ryanvco34/dkan_starter/docs/index.rst

-DKAN Open Data Portal
+DKAN Starter Documentation
 =====================

-This is the central site for technical/developer documentation of DKAN.
+This is the central site for DKAN Starter documentation.

 Table of Contents